PaddiM8/kalker/README.md

 2. Run `cargo build --release`
 3. Grab the binary from `targets/release`

-# Donation

-Kalker is completely free and open source.
-If you wish to support further development of Kalker and contribute towards it one day getting published on the Google Play Store, you can do so here: [PayPal](https://paypal.me/oliverwaldemar)

 # Libraries

 There are currently three different libraries related to kalker.